 What are the driving times between destinations?

 It is tough to estimate accurate driving times as road conditions, traffic, time of day, and weather greatly affect how long it can take.
+The roads to popular tourist destinations tend to have a lot of traffic, especially on the weekends.
 These are very rough estimates.
 Also, typically one can average around 65-75 kilometers per hour on highways and 30-50 km on side roads.
 Be careful to allow yourself enough time between destinations.
 Transportation in Costa Rica is much more fun if you are not in a hurry.

 1.San Jose to Manuel Antonio: 3.75 hours